EvelynChee/Public-Transportation-Planning-with-RL/README.md

 3. network.py -- Contains classes for the non-linear estimators (ActionValueEstimator, StateValueEstimator, PolicyEstimator) which will be trained and used for prediction.
+4. Theory & Algorithms for Reinforcement Learning.pdf -- Introduction to theories and algorithms
+		for reinforcement learning with results on its application in public transportation planning.

 Example
 ---------